 Although pregnancy nausea usually passes on its own, there are some things that you can do to improve the feeling of nausea at night in early pregnancy.

 What helps with pregnancy nausea at night?
-Let’s take a look:

-Like we said, making sure that your stomach never gets below half a tank can really help to manage pregnancy nausea.
+As we said, making sure that your stomach never gets below half a tank can really help to manage pregnancy nausea.

 A big dinner right before bed could backfire, but a snack an hour or so before you go to sleep should be easy for your stomach to cope with, even when you’re lying down.

-Plain, protein-rich foods are a good choice at this time of day – some greek yogurt or a handful of nuts might be a good place to start.
+Plain, protein-rich foods are a good choice at this time of day – some Greek yogurt or a handful of nuts might be a good place to start.